SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    </ rowHeight is equal to 90

-The first example's use of the ternary conditional operator means that ``rowHeight`` can be set to the correct value on a single line of code.
+The first example's use of the ternary conditional operator means that ``rowHeight`` can be set to the correct value on a single line of code --- this is more concise than the second example.
-This is more concise than the second example, and removes the need for ``rowHeight`` to be a variable, because its value does not need to be modified within an ``if`` statement.

 The ternary conditional operator provides an efficient shorthand for deciding which of two expressions to consider.